-• Click the first image "Harris" in the part of "Printable PDF maps".
+• Scroll down to "Printable PDF maps" and click the first image "Harris".
 Please answer the following questions on the separate answer sheet.
 (See Figure 2-7)

 Figure 2-7: The Image of "Harris"

 B-8: According to this map, if you are the chief of San Diego fire department, how would you distribute the resources and manpower to put out the wildfire?
 Which part should be the most important areas on Oct.
 26?